gtk-rs/lgpl-docs/gtksource/vendor.md

 ## `implicit_trailing_newline`
 the new value.
 <!-- trait BufferExt::fn set_language -->
-Associate a `Language` with the buffer.
-If `language` is not-`None` and syntax highlighting is enabled (see `BufferExt::set_highlight_syntax`), the syntax patterns defined in `language` will be used to highlight the text contained in the buffer.
-If `language` is `None`, the text contained in the buffer is not highlighted.
+Associates a `Language` with the buffer.

+Note that a `Language` affects not only the syntax highlighting, but also the [context classes][context-classes].
+If you want to disable just the syntax highlighting, see `BufferExt::set_highlight_syntax`.

 The buffer holds a reference to `language`.
 ## `language`